SignalK/signalk.github.io/_developers/security.md

 Sources on the boat, that are as secure as current systems:

 * serial cables - ALLOW - trusted by default
-* usb devices local to the server, eg plugged into the servers usb hub -  ALLOW - trusted by default
+* usb devices local to the server, e.g. plugged into the servers USB hub -  ALLOW - trusted by default
 * ethernet -  ALLOW - trusted by default
 * CANbus and misc local wiring - ALLOW -  trusted by default